dfsilva/metamorphosis/README.md

 # Metamorphosis
-> Metamorphosis is a software that makes easy to manage lots of topics on nats.
+> Metamorphosis allows you to connect on nats topics, create agents to transform the data and make decisions using Groovy Script.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]